 Will the level crossing removal result in increased noise from trains?

 Any impacts on noise will depend on the final design chosen.
-Noise assessments will be carried out prior to the start of construction.
+Noise assessments will be carried out before construction starts.
 The project will meet the thresholds set out in the Victorian Government's Passenger Rail Infrastructure Noise Policy.

 How can I stay up to date on the level crossing removals?
 Will I be notified about works that directly affect me?